kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 verify
 ------

-The `verify` instruction throws an [Execution phase error][multi-phase-runs-reference] if the defined verification fails.
+The `verify` instruction throws an [Execution phase error][multi-phase-runs-reference] if the defined assertion fails.

 ```python
 plan.verify(